Endpoint Symmetries of Helicity Amplitudes: Endpoint symmetries of helicity amplitudes

 \subsection{Relation to the Wigner-Eckart theorem}

-We shall briefly comment on the relation of the formulae \eqref{eq:scaling2} to the Wigner-Eckart theorem.
+We briefly comment on the relation of the formulae \eqref{eq:scaling2} to the Wigner-Eckart theorem.
 The latter states that (e.g. \cite{Hecht}),

 the matrix element of a tensor operator is determined by a product of CGC and a reduced matrix element which is independent on the orientation (helicity).
-The $\Omega = 0$-case is somewhat degenerate.
-First thing to notice is that the factor $C^{J_A J_B J_C}_{\la_A \la_B \bar \la_C}$ in \eqref{eq:scaling2} is just the basis transformation from the state $\state{J_B, J_C ; \la_B \bar \la_C } $ to $\state{J_A,\la_B+\bar \la_C}$.
-The form factor $\am{0}$ is the reduced matrix element, independent of the helicities, where the transition operator is a scalar (namely the Hamiltonian of the decay).
+First we discuss the somewhat degenerate $\Omega = 0$-case.
+Note that the CGC, $C^{J_A J_B J_C}_{\la_A \la_B \bar \la_C}$ in \eqref{eq:scaling2}, is the basis transformation from the state $\state{J_B, J_C ; \la_B \bar \la_C } $ to $\state{J_A,\la_B+\bar \la_C}$.
+The form factor $\am{0}$ takes the role of the reduced matrix element, independent of the helicities, where the transition operator is a scalar (namely the Hamiltonian of the decay).
 The $\Omega > 0$-case is more interesting as it can be viewed as the reduced matrix element of a tensor operator with angular momentum $q= \Omega$ and helicity $k =0$ which is then contracted by an appropriate momentum $\pI$.
 Thus the $C^{(J_B+J_C) J_A \Omega}_{ \la_A \la_A 0}$ in the second line of \eqref{eq:scaling2} corresponds to the CGC in \eqref{eq:WE}.